 - 92% work in direct practice with individuals, families, or groups

 - 91.9% were satisfied with their position

 - 84.7% found jobs locally

-The industry's overall job-growth rate is more than double that of the national average at 16 percent, with some roles expecting growth as high as 20 percent.4
+The industry's overall job-growth rate is much faster than the national average at 11 percent, with some roles expecting growth as high as 20 percent.5